TeplayTel/global-reaction-management-system-23512/admin_frontend/README.md

   - Headers: `Authorization: Bearer <REACT_APP_ADMIN_TOKEN>`

 If the backend is not available, the emoji UI will not display static/seeded emojis.
 Only the analytics panel uses a minimal local mock for development when `REACT_APP_API_BASE_URL` is not set.

+## Local Development Guide

+See LOCAL_DEV_SETUP.md for step-by-step setup and troubleshooting, including CORS configuration and how to validate the POST upload API end-to-end.